How and Why To Set Up a Conservation Easement

 2. Industrial Use of the Land

-Creating easements in conjunction with sand and gravel mining is common, Chadwick says, because aggregate mining is generally allowed on agricultural land.
+Creating easements in conjunction with sand and gravel mining is common.
+That is because aggregate mining is generally allowed on agricultural land.
 “Despite being the source of all the materials society needs to build roads, schools, buildings, and everything else, no one likes a mine in their backyard,” he says.
 “So mines are pushed further and further out of town, and mining operators are forced to operate on agricultural-zoned land.”

-Areas such as Fresno County, he says, have created ordinances that demand agricultural mitigation be established along with the mining project to mitigate the impact of mining on that farmland.
+Areas such as Fresno County, he says, have created ordinances that demand establishing agricultural mitigation along with the mining project to mitigate the impact on that farm or forest land.
 “Under the California Environmental Quality Act, you have that same obligation to analyze and mitigate impacts to agricultural uses, if you’re going to impact them at all,” Chadwick adds.
 “You see that in a very similar situation for biological impacts, for riparian and stream impacts, for impacts to species and habitat.
 Agricultural impacts are no different.”

 3. Environmental Reasons